30

 BEER 7/10

 With all the great beer offered in NoCal, the A’s were always well ahead of the curve in offering top flight beer at the stadium.
-While other parks have caught up (and even passed), I salute the A’s for recognizing that paying $14 for a beer is easier when it’s a high-quality beer.
+While other parks have caught up (and even passed), I salute the A’s for recognizing that paying big money for a beer is easier when it’s a high-quality beer.

 NEIGHBORHOOD 1/10

 The BART stop is right there, meaning you can easily come in from other more desirable Bay Area neighborhoods and be dropped off at the Coliseum door.
-And the tailgate scene is pretty good.
+And the tailgate scene was pretty good.
 But still, it rivals the Mets for worst setting in baseball.

 COST 4/5

-The A’s, despite operating in one of the most expensive metro areas in the country, always score in the bottom third of the fan cost index.
 They offer amazing discounts for season ticket holders, thus driving this cost down even more for them.
-You can get a good seat for a very fair price right from the team and good deals still are available on the secondary market.
+You can get a good seat for a very fair price right from the team and good deals are available on the secondary market.
 I almost gave them a 3 instead of a 4 based on the parking fee, but given the market, they deserve the 4 by keeping everything else reasonable.

 ACCESSIBILITY 4/5